 - Ability to work with clients in a patient, trauma-informed, and non-judgmental manner.

-- Advanced productive and receptive proficiency in Spanish or other language other than English
+- Advanced productive and receptive proficiency in Spanish.

 - Sedentary work that involves sitting most of the time.